John Belushi: 1978–1982: Film debut, established actor and musician, and final years

-The only film Belushi made without Aykroyd following their departure from Saturday Night Live was the romantic comedy Continental Divide (directed by Michael Apted).
+The only film Belushi made without Aykroyd following their departure from SNL was the romantic comedy Continental Divide (directed by Michael Apted).
 Released in September 1981, it starred Belushi as Chicago hometown hero writer Ernie Souchack (loosely based on newspaper columnist and long-time family friend Mike Royko), who gets an assignment researching a scientist (played by Blair Brown) who studies birds of prey in the remote Rocky Mountains.

-By 1981, Belushi had become a fan and advocate of the punk rock band Fear after seeing them perform in several after-hours New York City bars and brought them to Cherokee Studios to record songs for the soundtrack of Neighbors.
+By 1981, Belushi had become a fan and advocate of the punk rock band Fear after seeing them perform in several after-hours bars in NYC and brought them to Cherokee Studios to record songs for the soundtrack of Neighbors.
 Blues Brothers band member Tom Scott, along with producing partner and Cherokee owner Bruce Robb, initially helped with the session, but later pulled out due to conflicts with Belushi.
 The session was eventually produced by Cropper.
 The producers of Neighbors refused to use the song in the movie.
-As penance for the refusal, Belushi, along with O'Donoghue and Saturday Night Live writer Nelson Lyon, booked Fear to play Saturday Night Lives Halloween broadcast on October 31, 1981 (doing so by agreeing to make a cameo in the episode for free; indeed, he makes a silent cameo in the cold opening of the episode, in what was ultimately his last appearance on the show during his lifetime); the telecast of the performance featured then-novel moshing and stage diving, and was cut short by NBC due to the band's profanity.
+As penance for the refusal, Belushi, along with O'Donoghue and SNL writer Nelson Lyon, booked Fear to play SNLs Halloween broadcast on October 31, 1981 (doing so by agreeing to make a cameo in the episode for free; indeed, he makes a silent cameo in the cold opening of the episode, in what was ultimately his last appearance on the show during his lifetime); the telecast of the performance featured then-novel moshing and stage diving, and was cut short by NBC due to the band's profanity.
 The New York Post published an account of these and other sensationalistic details of the event the following day.

-Up to his death, Belushi was pursuing movie projects, including an ABSCAM-related caper called Moon Over Miami, to be directed by Louis Malle; and a diamond-smuggling caper called Noble Rot with Jay Sandrich, based on a script he adapted and rewrote with former Saturday Night Live writer Don Novello.
+Up to his death, Belushi was pursuing movie projects, including an ABSCAM-related caper called Moon Over Miami, to be directed by Louis Malle; and a diamond-smuggling caper called Noble Rot with Jay Sandrich, based on a script he adapted and rewrote with former SNL writer Don Novello.
 However, Paramount Studios offered to produce Noble Rot only if Belushi starred in The Joy of Sex, which would have featured him in a diaper.
 Aykroyd advised him to turn down The Joy of Sex and return to the East Coast, where Aykroyd was writing Ghostbusters.
 Belushi also talked about producing a film in a High Times tribute article from 1982: "Belushi wanted to give these daring captains courageous of consciousness the credit they deserved, he told me.
 He wanted to star in a major marijuana movie to be called Kingpin.
 He wanted to play the title role."

-Belushi made a "guest-star appearance" on an episode of the television series Police Squad!
+Belushi made a "guest-star appearance" on an episode of the TV series Police Squad!
 (1982).
-Each opening of the show featured a running gag that featured the guest star dying right away.
+Each opening of the show featured a running gag in which the guest star died right away.
 Belushi died shortly before the episode was to air.
 The scene was cut and replaced by a segment with William Conrad.